esaas-ensureprice/ensureprice/README.md

 - If something changes along the way, you can always view your previously given reviews on your profile, edit them and even delete them!
 - The about page in our app gives detailed information on how to utilize it along with some great tips to help you understand your insurance better.
 We are working to regularly update it to add more such information.

+**_Disclaimer_**: If the page that shows all the doctors take a few seconds to load, it is completely normal since we are using a large database with more than 5000 doctors.

 ## Implementation

-To achieve this objective, we have created two tables - `Health Insurance Plans` and `Doctors`.
+To achieve this objective, we have created four tables - `Health Insurance Plans`, `Doctors`, `Users`, `Doctor Reviews`.

 #### Health Insurance Plans table